sarikasurampudi/oml/oml-restapi-services/omls-onnx/omls-onnx.md

   ![Define model inputs to the ONNX conversion function](images/convert-xgb-onnx-model.png)

-  In this example, we are using the `convert_xgboost` function from onnxmltools and save the model to file `xgboost.onnx`.
+  In this example, we are using the `convert_xgboost` function from onnxmltools.
+The model is saved to the file `xgboost_diabetes.onnx`.
+This completes the task of converting the xgboost model to ONNX format.

+## Task 4.1: Create metadata.json file, zip file and validate

-6. Now, run the following command to create the `metadata.json` file and compress and create the zip file by the name `onnx_xgboost.model.zip`:
+1. Now, run the following command to create the `metadata.json` file and compress and create the zip file by the name `onnx_xgboost.model.zip`:

     ```
     <copy>